Lucas-Boyadjian/Lucas-Boyadjian/README.md

-# 👋 Hi, I'm Lucas!
-Welcome to my GitHub
+# 👋 Hi, everyone Welcome to my GitHub

 ## About Me